MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-overview.md

 ## Explore

 SQL Server 2017 has the same underlying database engine on all supported platforms, including Linux.
 So many existing features and capabilities operate the same way on Linux.
-This area of the documentation exposes some of features from a Linux perspective.
+This area of the documentation exposes some of these features from a Linux perspective.
 It also calls out areas that have unique requirements on Linux.

-If you are already familiar with SQL Server, you'll want to review the [Release notes](sql-server-linux-release-notes.md) for general guidelines and known issues for this release.
-Then look at [what's new for SQL Server on Linux](sql-server-linux-whats-new.md) as well as [what's new for SQL Server 2017 overall](../sql-server/what-s-new-in-sql-server-2017.md)
+If you are already familiar with SQL Server, review the [Release notes](sql-server-linux-release-notes.md) for general guidelines and known issues for this release.
+Then look at [what's new for SQL Server on Linux](sql-server-linux-whats-new.md) as well as [what's new for SQL Server 2017 overall](../sql-server/what-s-new-in-sql-server-2017.md).

 ##  ![info_tip](./media/general/info_tip.png) Engage with the SQL Server engineering team
 - [Stack Overflow (tag sql-server) - ask technical questions](http://stackoverflow.com/questions/tagged/sql-server)